4leph0mega/MaybeITG/README.md

 # MaybeITG
 A clone of NotITG, made from the ground up in lua and C++, with support for even more advanced modfiles and a easier way to create modfiles

+## This project uses the works of the following people